Mikhail Rasputin

-Mikhail Nikolaievitch Rasputin is a fictional supervillain appearing in American comic books published by Marvel Comics.
-The character is the older brother of Colossus of the X-Men and Magik of the New Mutants.
-He first appeared in The Uncanny X-Men #284 (Jan.
-1992).
+Mikhail Nikolaievitch Rasputin is a character appearing in American comic books published by Marvel Comics.
+He is the older brother of Colossus of the X-Men and Magik of the New Mutants and first appeared in Uncanny X-Men #285 (February 1992).

 Mikhail is a mutant with substance-altering and dimension-hopping abilities.
 He was a Cosmonaut and the Russian Federal Space Agency tried to test his powers by sending him on a suicide mission.
 He was the only surviving member of his crew and returned to Earth mentally unbalanced, harboring a dangerous messiah complex.

-He sometimes collaborates his efforts with other villains such as Callisto, Omega Red, Apocalypse, and Mister Sinister.
+He sometimes collaborates with other villains such as Callisto, Omega Red, Apocalypse, and Mister Sinister.

 Fictional character biography

 The older brother of Colossus, Mikhail was a Soviet Cosmonaut and was believed dead after a faulty mission where his space shuttle exploded.
 However, it was later discovered that the explosion was set up by the government who learned of Mikhail's powers and wanted to exploit them without him being encumbered by ties to the past.

 Mikhail was sent by his superiors into an inter-dimensional void, counting on his powers to keep him and his comrades safe, to see what was on the other side.
 He found a world, although he was the only survivor of his crew.
 He married Tra-Mai-A-Zath, daughter of the world's ruler, the Worldly Avatar, and soon became a messiah-like figure and found himself embroiled in a civil war.
 During the fighting, the rift was opened, and only Mikhail's powers could close it.
 He did so, but the backlash killed hundreds of his people, including his wife.

 When a team of X-Men, with his brother Colossus, traveled through the re-opened rift to try and seal it, Mikhail had exiled himself into the desert.
 Eventually the team and Mikhail connected, and told that he had to close the void before it destroyed both this world and their home.
 However, having had one failed attempt that killed many, Mikhail was apprehensive to try it again.
 With the help of Sunfire, Iceman, and Jean Grey to control the energy backlash, Mikhail and the team were able to close the rift and return to Earth, without any loss of life.